The

 and from bottom to top of the Periodic Table.
 More specifically,

-in the lower left portion of the Periodic Table and are high for
+elements in the lower left portion of the Periodic Table and are

-the nonmetals in the upper right portion of the Periodic Table.
-An
+high for the nonmetals in the upper right portion of the

-exception to this trend is found in noble gases, which have
+Periodic Table.
+An exception to this trend is found in noble

-values of electronegativity have little attraction for electrons.
+Elements with low values of electronegativity have little

-interposed between a first outer layer and a second outer layer,
+value interposed between a first outer layer and a second outer

-in which the first outer layer has an electronegative value less
+layer, in which the first outer layer has an electronegative

-than the intermediate layer, and the second outer layer has an
+value less than the intermediate layer, and the second outer

-electronegative value less than the first outer layer.
-Preferably,
+layer has an electronegative value less than the first outer

-the intermediate layer comprises a first and second combinations
+layer.
+Preferably, the intermediate layer comprises a first and

 In a preferred embodiment of the present invention, the

-second binder combination.
-The first binder combination includes a
+a second binder combination.
+The first binder combination

-polymeric binder and a first electronegative material.
-The second
+includes a polymeric binder and a first electronegative

-electronegative materials result in an layer having an average
+second electronegative materials result in an layer having an

-electronegativity value greater than the first and second outer
+average electronegativity value greater than the first and

 The polymeric binder is preferably polyvinyl acetate, polyvinyl